MIT-Emerging-Talent/ELO2-Smart-Pantry-Manager/README.md

 * Letting you **add and track items** in your pantry 🧺
 * Showing **expiry alerts** for soon-to-expire products 🕒
 * Recommending **recipes** based on your available ingredients 🥗
+* Offering a wide **collection of recipes** so you can search for any recipe you need anytime 🔎

 ---